 Details: Solar spotlights are also great during the holidays.
 Shine one on entryways to accentuate festive decor, such as wreaths.
 A few to try:

-- Spotlights with built-in solar panel
+- Spotlights with built-in solar panels

 - Multi-season lights that don’t have to be brought in during winter